mikadojnr/cd0157-Server-Deployment-and-Containerization/README.md

 2. Build and test the container locally
 3. Create an EKS cluster
 4. Store a secret using AWS Parameter Store
-5. Create a CodePipeline pipeline triggered by GitHub checkins
+5. Create a CodePipeline pipeline triggered by GitHub checkins.
 6. Create a CodeBuild stage which will build, test, and deploy your code.

 For more detail about each of these steps, see the project lesson.